The Cholesterol Myth and Why Cholesterol Is Not That Bad

 But there's something most people do not know about cholesterol and the brain.
 This molecule is required to distribute Coenzyme Q10 (CoQ10).
 What is this CoQ10, and why is it essential for the brain?
 CoQ10 is fuel for the mitochondria (the engines of the cell) inside a cell and is vital for the health of the human body.
 CoQ10 however, cannot be transported in water or blood.
 Thus, it is distributed through cholesterol carriers; primarily LDL through the lymphatic system.
 Eliminate this key transport mechanism, and the body's energy levels will drop due to lower cellular output (7).
 Put another way, if cholesterol is not present to carry CoQ10 to cells throughout the body, your energy levels will plummet.

 What about hormones?
-In the brain, neurosteroids require cholesterol to be created.
+In the brain, neuro-nutrients require cholesterol to be created.
 They include:

-Pregnenolone: This substance is synthesized in the adrenal glands using cholesterol as the raw material.
-In the brain, it has anti-anxiety and anti-depressant functions.
-It reduces inflammation and mitigates memory loss (8, 9).
+This substance is synthesized in the adrenal glands using cholesterol as the raw material.
+It supports brain function and reduces inflammation in the body.
+It also protects against memory loss (8, 9).

-DHEA: Synthesis of DHEA happens in the adrenal glands, along with pregnenolone.
-It utilizes cholesterol and has critical neuroprotective potential for head injuries and neurodegenerative diseases.
-It prevents cognitive problems and delays brain aging (9).
+Synthesis of DHEA happens in the adrenal glands, along with pregnenolone.
+It utilizes cholesterol and has a critical neuroprotective potential.
+It supports the reduction of cognitive issues and delays brain aging (9).

-Progesterone: Besides its effect on reproduction, progesterone in women improves cognition.
+Besides its effect on reproduction, progesterone in women promotes cognition.
 It has a protective effect against cell damage, and it is created by the ovaries using cholesterol (10).

 You Need Cholesterol to Make New Brain Connections, and That's Just the Starting Point